 Patrick: And then we talk to franchisees to see how satisfied they are with their franchisor, how they’re making money, how long it took them to recoup their capital, how long it took to break even?
 So we ask, I mean, at least 40, 50 questions to the franchisor or franchisees.
 And we do require a lot of information on the business before we would feel comfortable presenting it to a Visa Franchise client.

-So those are some of the things that we evaluate.
+So those are some of the things we have in mind when we are evaluating a franchise.
 And, then, specifically for our clients, we see if there’s a member from their team that maybe speaks Spanish, or French, or Russian, that can serve our clients, that maybe they speak intermediate or advanced English, but they would prefer to be working and receiving support from someone in their native language, so…

 Steve: Always, always best because there’s no misunderstandings, everything’s clear, and it’s much more intricate than a conversation about what you had for lunch.
 It’s intricate and detailed business talk.